Take a typical classroom: the children have to be there by law; the teacher has to be there; the teaching assistants also have little choice.

-"What we don't do is just say, `Yes, there you go,'" says Ms Roberts.
+"What we don't do is just say, 'Yes, there you go,'" says Roberts.
 "Because we're about raising standards so that volunteers can be really helpful and useful and have a lot of skills to offer.
 But we need to make sure they are moving children's learning on.

 "If they're reading with children, we explain that we encourage children to turn the pages themselves and point to the words themselves.
 It's worth investing a little bit of time with them."

-And as well as the benefits for pupils and the experience gained by the volunteers, Ms Roberts points out that welcoming people into school helps children in a less tangible but still valuable way by binding the community together.
+And as well as the benefits for students and the experience gained by the volunteers, Roberts points out that welcoming people into school helps children in a less tangible but still valuable way by binding the community together.